Lamborghini Urus: Recall

-In November 2020, the NHTSA recalled 2019 and 2020 model year Uruses equipped with the 4.0-litre twin-turbo V8 engine due to a fire risk, since high engine compartment temperatures can cause the fuel line quick connectors to rise to temperatures above the design operating specification limit.
+In November 2020, the United States' road safety regulator the NHTSA recalled 2019 and 2020 model year Uruses equipped with the 4.0-litre twin-turbo V8 engine due to a fire risk, since high engine compartment temperatures can cause the fuel line quick connectors to rise to temperatures above the design operating specification limit.
 These elevated temperatures can cause the quick connect material to soften, which could result in a fuel leak.
 Lamborghini said it became aware of the issue after Porsche AG identified it in 2019.
 A total of 2,831 Urus were affected.

 In May 2024, Lamborghini issued a recall on 2,133 units of the 2023 and 2024 model year Urus Performante and Urus S which relates to the hood latch striker rivets.
-When driving at speeds above 94 mph, increased airflow can enter between the small gaps of the hood and the front bumper which can cause the latch mechanism to fail resulting in the hood to snap backwards, obscuring the driver's view and windscreen damage.
+When driving at speeds above 94 mph, increased airflow can enter between the small gaps of the hood and the front bumper which can cause the latch mechanism to fail resulting in the hood to snap backwards, obscuring the driver's view and cause windscreen damage.
 In other cases, the hood could fully detach from the vehicle.